sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 - Demonstrated CodeQL Query Operations in Visual Studio Code
 - Turned on GitHub Advanced Security for Organization
 - Create a code with potencial security vulnerabilities
-- Apply autofixes to vulnerabilities
+- Apply autofixes to fix code vulnerabilities